 Few important exclusions under the Iamsterdam card that should be noted-

 My uncle and aunt, the eldest couple of our family exude the kind of energy that could put twenty-year-olds to shame.
 They came all the way from England on an overnight cruise just to spend a few hours with us and those were indeed among the best few hours of our trip.
-The bonus, of course, was the sweet delicacies and homemade kebabs which we had for dinner for all three days of our trip.
-We met them at the Amsterdam Centraal station, from where we took the Canal cruise around the city, had lunch near the Dam square, checked out local markets and even strolled in the famous red light district.
+We met them at the Amsterdam Centraal station, from where we took the Canal cruise around the city, had lunch near the Dam square, checked out local markets and even strolled in the famous red-light district.

 The houses had a hook at the top of the triangular facade to help lift goods from the boats without touching the windows.
 The audio documentary did not shy away from mentioning the role of Amsterdam in moving slaves across other European and Arab countries, though the Dutch did not keep slaves.
-It is a practice that has been abolished and is a part of a shameful past, but hiding or denying the truth wouldn’t change it, rather accepting that it happened and that it was wrong, is what prevents a country from repeating mistakes.
+It is a practice that has been abolished and is a part of a shameful past.
+Hiding or denying the truth wouldn’t change it, rather accepting that it happened prevents humanity from repeating mistakes.